You are here

 - is an Australian, Commonwealth or allied veteran or mariner; and

 A person is automatically accepted as meeting the permanent incapacity for work criterion if he/she:

 - is permanently blinded in both eyes; or

-- receives or is eligible for the Special Rate of disability pension (i.e. Totally and Permanently Incapacitated (T&PI)); or
+- receives or is eligible for the Special Rate of Disability Compensation Payment (i.e. Totally and Permanently Incapacitated (T&PI)); or

 - receives or has at some time in their life been eligible for the Special Rate Disability Pension (SRDP) under the Military Rehabilitation and Compensation Act 2004.

 A veteran who does not automatically meet the permanent incapacity for work criterion is considered to be permanently incapacitated to work if: